Data-Only-Greater/taxonopy/README.md

 ### Database and Records

-Once a schema is defined, records and be created using the schema and stored in a text-based database (also a json file).
+Once a schema is defined, records can be created using the schema and stored in a text-based database (also a json file).
 The main `taxonopy` CLI subcommand used for working with databases and records is `db`.
 For help on the available options, type: